amitgoswami1027/udagram-microservices-project/README.md

 #### CMD (provide defaults for an executing container if the defaults do not include an executable, you must specify an ENTRYPOINT
 NOTE: there can be only one CMD instruction in a Dockerfile)

-# KUBERNETES( K8s)
+# KUBERNETES( K8s) - Installation on AWS EC2 Instance
 Kubernetes (K8s) is an Apache 2.0-licensed open source Container Orchestration tool for effectively managing containerized applications.
 Kubernetes can automate the deployments, maintaining a logical group of containers, and helps to scale the application services.
 Google started it, but many other companies like Docker, Red Hat, and VMware contributed to it.
-In 2016, Google transferred the IP rights to Cloud Native Computing Foundation.
+In 2016, Google transferred the IP rights to Cloud Native Computing Foundation(CNCF.

 ## Why do we need Kubernetes?
 ![](images/kube01.png)